Authentication

 prevent users who are not logged in from accessing the page.

-that is started immediately at the beginning of the presenter life cycle.
-This redirects
+method, which runs immediately at the beginning of the presenter life cycle.
+This method will

 public function startup(): void